LaTosha Brown: Grantmakers for Southern Progress

 In 2014 Brown was made the project director of Grantmakers for Southern Progress, a working group of the Neighborhood Funders Group.

 Black Voters Matter

 In 2016, Brown and her friend Cliff Albright founded Black Voters Matter (BVM), a 501(c)(4) organization to connect with and support grassroots community infrastructure in Black communities in the Southern United States.
 Although BVM is credited with significantly combatting voter suppression in key Senate races in 2017, 2020 and 2021, Brown maintains that BVM's work is about Black voters asserting and assuming power by exercising their right to vote.

 Philosophy

 Brown's work is focused on challenging Conservatism in the American South, and the effects of voter suppression, particularly concerning Black Americans.
 She emphasizes the importance of supporting Black women and girls from a young age, citing the intersection of racism and sexism they experience.

-Personal life

 Brown is also a jazz singer.

-"Currently, she serves on the board of the National Coalition on Black Civic Participation, the Southern Documentary Fund, the U.S. Human Rights Network and the Congressional Progressive Caucus Center."